Hip protector: Effectiveness

 A previous review found that the effect for preventing hip fracture among nursing home residents was small and not effective among community dwelling elderly individuals.
 A 2007 review found a decreased risk of hip fractures in elderly nursing home residents.

 However, acceptance and long-term compliance towards them has historically been quite low, mainly because of discomfort, dislike of their appearance by the person wearing it, and disagreement about fracture risk.
 More modern hip protectors do not suffer from these disadvantages because they are slimmer with a low profile, so less noticeable, have ventilation holes and ducting to keep the skin cool under the pad and are soft and pliable conforming to the contours of the hip.
 Better independent testing procedures developed by Professor Julian Minns have established a reliable baseline for impact absorption performance.

-Research which has found hip protectors to be beneficial found that hard, energy-shunting hip protectors to be superior to soft, energy-absorbing ones.
+Research which has found hip protectors to be beneficial found hard, energy-shunting hip protectors to be superior to soft, energy-absorbing ones.
 However this research predates the introduction of hip protector pads in 2011/2012 using modern non-Newtonian materials, such as D3o that absorb around 75% of the impact, typically twice that of previous devices that used soft materials such as textiles or foam pads in an airtight bag, but comparable to the best of the energy-shunting devices, which have now largely disappeared from the market because of a slight tendency to cause pelvic fractures when the energy is transferred Another study showed that hip protectors' design and mechanical properties vary drastically among commercially available hip protectors.